Miss Fane's Baby Is Stolen: Production

 This is one of only a handful of English-language roles for Swiss-German actress Dorothea Wieck, who was assigned to the project after Carole Lombard declined the role.
 In the opening 'film-within-a-film' sequence, many of the film's crew members can be seen playing crew members of Miss Fane's film, including director Alexander Hall and cinematographer Alfred Gilks.
 Screenwriter Adela Rogers St. Johns had covered the Lindbergh case, which was still a fresh news item when Miss Fane's Baby Is Missing went into production, and was not yet resolved when the film was released.
 Unlike the real case, Michael Fane is recovered safely and unharmed, in compliance with the Hays Office.

 Reception

 Miss Fane's Baby Is Stolen opened to positive reviews.
 Mordaunt Hall of the New York Times enthusiastically called the film "extraordinarily effective," and singled out for praise its leading lady: "Miss Wieck's interpretation of mental agony is subdued but very true.
 Her expression of joy at the return of Michael is apt to bring tears to the eyes of the most hardened cinema-goer..."
 Time magazine called it "a topical film which draws tears with out half trying" in a dual review with I Am Suzanne!
 (1933), and noted the "expert work" of cast members Brady and Jack La Rue.
+Martin Dickstein allowed that the film "provides Miss Wieck with better screen material than did Cradle Song" but that it "drags perceptively in the early reels" and was "a far less interesting drama than it might have been."